anhchangvt1994/vite-project--template-react-ts__react-router/README.md

 1. Immediacy

-This way will fast and easy to define and create a vue-router.
+This way will fast and easy to define and create a react-router.
 See code below.

 ```jsx
 // config/router/index.jsx